GnosGnas/Bluespec-SystemVerilog/README.md

-# Bluespec
+# Bluespec SystemVerilog
-HDL using Bluespec
+## Hardware Designing using Bluespec SystemVerilog

-The files are executed using bsc compiler and the commands to be entered in terminal have been provided in the project report
+Matrix Multiplication project - The files are executed using bsc compiler and the commands to be entered in terminal have been provided in the project report